 "Don't be brainwashed by the propaganda and lies."

-Roy Keane's exit from Manchester United in 2005 has been well documented, and continues to be spoke about.
+Roy Keane's exit from Manchester United in 2005 has been well documented and continues to be spoken about.
 Keane was United captain during the club's most successful period, helping them win seven Premier League titles, four FA Cups and the Champions League.
-He would retire within a year of leaving Old Trafford, and wasn't the player he had been in his final season or two, but Keane's departure was a shock at the time.
+He would retire within a year of leaving Old Trafford and wasn't the player he had been in his final season or two, but Keane's departure was a shock at the time.

 The Irishman's relationship with Sir Alex Ferguson, which once appeared so strong, was fractured and has never been repaired.
 At the time, it was reported that Keane left the club because he criticised the performance of some of his teammates during an appearance on MUTV.